openslide/openslide-bin/README.md

 Cross-compiling from Linux
 --------------------------

+You will need:

+- MinGW-w64 `gcc` and `g++` for the target architecture (`i686` or `x86_64`)
+- NASM
+- OpenJDK
+- Apache Ant
+- gettext utility programs
+- glib2 utility programs
-You will need MinGW-w64, nasm, OpenJDK, Apache Ant, the gettext and glib2 utility programs, and the native gcc and binutils for your build platform.
+- Native gcc and binutils for your build platform
-You will also need the GNU Classpath version of `jni.h` installed.
+- The GNU Classpath version of `jni.h` must be installed.
 (On Fedora this is in the `libgcj-devel` package.)

 Then: